couchbaselabs/tuqtng/tutorial/content/slide-1.md

 ## Welcome!

-This tutorial walks you through the basics of using the Couchbase Query Language.
+This tutorial walks you through the basics of using N1QL.

 On the right hand side you see a query editor.
 All of the queries in this tutorial will be against a bucket named "tutorial".
-There are also a few other buckets that have been populated:

-* contacts
-* blog
-* game
-* products
-* orders
-* tags
-* non-json

 Go ahead, run your first query now!